Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Application to LIGO--Virgo Data

-We also show the upper limits on the angular power spectrum $C_l$'s of the SGWB obtained via Equation~\eqref{eq:sgwb_cls} in Figure~\ref{fig:O1-O3_Cls}.
-These are approximately consistent with LVK anisotropic search results~\cite{O3_SGWB_anisotropic}, given that regularisation is performed very differently, hence the spread over $\ell$ modes appears different in the two upper limits.
+We also show the upper limits on the angular power spectrum $C_l$'s of the SGWB obtained via Eq.~\eqref{eq:sgwb_cls} in Fig.~\ref{fig:O1-O3_Cls}.
+These are approximately consistent with the LVK anisotropic search results~\cite{O3_SGWB_anisotropic}, given that regularization is performed very differently, hence the spread over $\ell$ modes appears different in the two upper limits.
+Our choice of the maximum $\ell$ mode included here is dictated by our pixel resolution, jointly with the expected angular resolution of this style of search discussed in ~\cite{O3_SGWB_anisotropic}.
+The relation between $\ell$ mode and number of pixels necessary to resolve it, expressed in terms of the \texttt{HEALPix} $N_\mathrm{side}$ parameter, is roughly $\ell_{\rm max} \sim 2 N_\mathrm{side}$.
+This would suggest going up to an $\ell_{\rm max} = 32$ for our analysis.
+However, even in the most sensitive scenario ($\alpha=3$), according to~\cite{O3_SGWB_anisotropic} we expect resolutions higher than $\ell_{\rm max} > 16$ to be unattainable, due to the shape of the LIGO and Virgo noise curves.
+Hence, we select $\ell_{\rm max} = 16$.